-- (e) The rules committee shall consist of seven members, including the Speaker, and except as limited by Rule No. 30, shall arrange all general and special orders and prepare calendars.
+- (e) The rules committee shall consist of ten members, including the Speaker, and, except as limited by Rule 30, shall arrange all general and special orders and prepare calendars.
 Whenever possible, calendars listing general orders shall be posted on the bulletin board at least 24 hours prior to consideration by the House. - (f) The house services committee shall consist of five members.
-It shall authorize and review all expenditures for equipment, supplies and services necessary for the efficient conduct of the business of the House, and shall employ such officers and employees of the House as may be authorized and assign them to their duties, filling any vacancies that may occur from time to time.
+It shall authorize and review all expenditures for equipment, supplies, and services necessary for the efficient conduct of the business of the House, and shall employ such officers and employees of the House as may be authorized and assign them to their duties, filling any vacancies that may occur from time to time.
 It shall have full power to summarily remove any officer or employee of the House, but shall be excused from making reports thereon unless requested by some member.
-It shall attend to the revision, engrossment and enrollment of all bills, as directed by the House and its committees, reporting thereon from time to time as occasion requires. - (g) All other committees shall consist of not less than eleven nor more than nineteen members, as determined by the Speaker. - (h) The party representation on committees shall be in proportion generally to the relative number of members of the two major political parties in the House, with the exception of the committee on rules.
+It shall attend to the revision, engrossment, and enrollment of all bills, as directed by the House and its committees, reporting thereon from time to time as occasion requires. - (g) All other committees shall consist of not less than eleven nor more than nineteen members, as determined by the Speaker. - (h) The party representation on committees shall be in proportion generally to the relative number of members of the two major political parties in the House. - (i) All committees specified in (a) and (b) above shall not: - (1) Take action upon any bill or other matter before it unless a quorum be present, a quorum being a majority of the entire membership of the committee.

-- (i) All committees specified in (a) and (b) above shall not: - (1) Take action upon any bill or other matter before it unless a quorum be present, a quorum being a majority of the entire membership of the committee: - (2) Sit or meet while the House is in session without first having obtained consent of the House upon a showing of special need; - (3) Occupy the House chamber at any time without prior consent of the Speaker. - (j) All committees of reference, as listed in (a) above, shall observe the following rules of procedure: - (1) (i) The committees of reference of the House shall meet at the times and places specified in the Schedule of Committee Meetings adopted by the House at the beginning of each regular session of the General Assembly. - (ii) A committee of reference may hold a special committee meeting at a time and place other than is provided in the Schedule of Committee Meetings, provided the chairman publicly announces the special meeting to the House as much in advance of the actual meeting as possible and provided the announcement is made while the House is in actual session.
+- (2) Sit or meet while the llouse is in session without first having obtained consent of the llouse upon a showing of special need. - (3) Occupy the House chamber at any time without prior consent of the Speaker. - (j) All committees of reference, as listed in (a) above, shall observe the following rules of procedure: - (1) (A) The committees of reference of the House shall meet at the times and places specified in the Schedule of Committee Meetings adopted by the House at the beginning of each regular session of the General Assembly. - (B) A committee of reference may hold a special committee meeting at a time and place other than is provided in the Schedule of Committee Meetings. provided the chairman publicly announces the special meeting to the House as much in advance of the actual meeting as possible and provided the announcement is made while the House is in actual session. - (C) If a regularly scheduled committee meeting is cancelled, the chairman shall announce such cancellation while the House is in actual session prior to the time the meeting is scheduled to take place.